Dog Bite Lawyer in Washington, DC

 Quarantine does not mean that a dog will be taken away from the owner or killed.
 However, the District of Columbia requires owners to keep their dogs under quarantine by keeping them to the property for ten days.
 If the dog remains healthy during that time frame, the bite victim will not be required to have a rabies injection, and the dog will be released from its quarantine.
 However, if the dog falls ill or is lost, Animal Control must be notified immediately.
 The total number of days that a dog is quarantined will depend on what it bites and whether or not its vaccinations are up to date.
 Such responsibility falls under the owner’s legal duty of care.

-What to Do If You Are Bitten By a Dog
+What to Do If You Are Bitten By a Dog in DC?

 If you are the victim of a dog bite, it is important not to risk any further injury.